-In this post, we’ll break down the key differences between these two types of water softeners so that you can make the right choice for your home.
+In this post, I’ll break down the key differences between these two types of water softeners so that you can make the right choice for your home.

 Salt-Based Water Softeners

 Water softening is achieved by a process called ion exchange: hard water passes through a bed of tiny resin beads, which pull in the magnesium and calcium ions and swap them for harmless sodium ions.
 Salt-based water softeners contain a resin tank where this exchange happens.
 When the resin beads are saturated with hard water minerals, the regeneration cycle begins, which is where salty water from the brine tank is backwashed through the resin tank and rinses off the resin beads.
+Your home’s water supply is cut off from the resin tank during this process – it does not come in contact with the salt!
 The entire solution is then flushed out through a drain and the water softening process resumes.

 For a more in-depth but easy to understand explanation of how water softeners work, check out this article here.